fabiopalumbo/test-retargely/README.md

 * CICD account with AWS privileges to run Terraform
 * Secrets stored in the Github repository in order to the pipeline to dont fail
+* An S3 Bucket to store the backend of the Terraform code
-* Local environment (.env) vars for test deplolyment
+* Local environment (.env) vars for test deployment

 # Process for local testing